psy0rz/zfs_autobackup/README.md

   * Or even pull data from a server while pushing the backup to another server.
 * Can be scheduled via a simple cronjob or run directly from commandline.
 * Supports resuming of interrupted transfers. (via the zfs extensible_dataset feature)
-* Backups and snapshots can be named to prevent conflicts. (multiple backups from and to the same filesystems are no problem)
+* Backups and snapshots can be named to prevent conflicts. (multiple backups from and to the same datasets are no problem)
 * Always creates a new snapshot before starting.
 * Checks everything but tries continue on non-fatal errors when possible.
 (Reports error-count when done)
-* Ability to 'finish' aborted backups to see what goes wrong.
+* Ability to manually 'finish' failed backups to see whats going on.
 * Easy to debug and has a test-mode.
 Actual unix commands are printed.
-* Keeps latest X snapshots remote and locally. (default 30, configurable)
+* Uses **progressive thinning** for older snapshots.
 * Uses zfs-holds on important snapshots so they cant be accidentally destroyed.
 * Easy installation:
   * Just install zfs-autobackup via pip, or download it manually.